0x4007/pay.ubq.fi/docs/project-brief.md

 ## 1. Project Goal

-To create a new web application from scratch that allows users to efficiently find, validate, and claim blockchain-based "Permit" rewards posted in GitHub issue comments.
-This application replaces the previous `pay.ubq.fi` functionality, removing all features related to gift cards and Reloadly.
+To create a web application that allows:
+1.  **Contributors** to efficiently find, validate, and claim blockchain-based "Permit" rewards posted in GitHub issue comments.
+2.  **Team Leaders** to view a developer performance analytics dashboard based on aggregated permit data.

+This application is forked from the `pay.ubq.fi` rewrite effort, leveraging its permit handling foundation but focusing on contributor claiming and developer analytics.

 ## 2. Core Requirements